ak-fau/vcg/README.md

 *Disclaimer *
 /The design and ideas are not very original ones, there are many similar devices available in real products or on the Internet.
-The sole purpose of this project is to build a convenient and universal module for my own education and use and to release it explicitly as a Free Hardware Design./
+The sole purpose of this project is to build a convenient and universal module for the author's own education and use and to release it explicitly as a Free Hardware Design./

 ## Structure

-The VCG board is build around oven controlled crystal oscillator.
+The VCG board is build around oven controlled crystal oscillator (OCXO).

 10 MHz output of the oscillator is buffered on the board with low skew/low jitter clock driver IC and routed to receivers.
-A fractional (???
-FIXME) PLL synchronized to the base frequency is provided on the board to generate output frequencies in range FIXME MHz.
-Board temperature and power consumption are monitored with a system controller device connected to an I2C bus.
-This I2C bus is also used to access PLL control registers, DAC for oscillator tune voltage and EEPROM (FRAM?
-FIXME) for calibration parameters and log data.
-All the control signals and output frequency are available on a connector for a control board.
-Future plans include design of an MCU and FPGA based control boards tailored for different applications.
+A programmable PLL synthesizer/multiplier/dividers synchronized to the base frequency is provided on the board to generate output frequencies up to 300 MHz.

+Board temperature and OCXO power consumption are monitored with a system controller device connected to an I2C bus.
+This I2C bus is also used to access PLL control registers, DAC for oscillator tune voltage and EEPROM (or FRAM) for calibration parameters and log data.
+All the control signals and output frequency are available on a control board connector.
+Future plans include design of an MCU and/or FPGA based control boards tailored for different applications.
+Base output frequency and programmable PLL outputs are routed to the SMA connector (single ended LVCMOS signals) and SATA-type connector (LVDS signals) for external use.

 The module is powered from external stabilized +5V power supply, all internal circuits run at +3.3V power obtained with two on-board LDO regulators.
-Output frequencies are available on external connectors at LVCMOS and LVDS levels.
-SMA connectors are used for LVCMOS signals and SATA connector for LVDS.

 ### Crystal Oscillator

-Abracon AOCJY3-10.000MHz  0..50 oC, +/-5 ppb
+Abracon AOCJY3-10.000MHz OCXO (0..50 oC, +/-5ppb) is used as a base frequency source on the board.

-For experiments with other (less accurate/less stable) crystals and to test system monitoring circuits a separate small module is developed. the module may be plugged into the board in place of AOCJY3 oscillator and provides 10 MHz oscillator (10ppb..50ppm), 2.8V reference voltage, and +3.3V power load (five 10 Ohm / 2 Watt FIXME resistors connected in parallel).
+For experiments with other (less accurate/less stable) crystals and to test system monitoring circuits a separate small module is developed.
+The module may be plugged into the board in place of AOCJY3 oscillator and provides 10 MHz output (10ppb..50ppm), 2.8V reference voltage, and +3.3V power load (five 10 Ohm resistors connected in parallel).
 Design files for the module are available under osc/ directory.

 ### PLL

+Texas Instruments CDCE706

 ### Clock buffers

-LV-CMOS
+ - LV-CMOS
+   Texas Instruments CDCLVC1104/06

-LVDS
+ - LVDS
+   Texas Instruments SN65LVDS1

 ### Oscillator tune voltage DAC

+Linear Technology LTC2607-1

 ### System monitoring

+Texas Instruments TMP512

-### Calibration parameters and data log EEPROM/FRAM (FIXME)
+### Calibration parameters and data log F-RAM

+Cypress Semiconductors FM24CL64B

 ## References